Patient and Public Engagement

 - Recovering my mental health after cancer: Billie blogs about being diagnosed with blood cancer, the impact on her mental health and why joined up mind & body care is so important.

 - Watch Shawn’s video about using the 3 Dimensions for Long Term Conditions Service

 - Watch Fiona talk about her experience of IMPARTS (the Integrating Mental & Physical healthcare: Research, Training & Services) in our package of videos on our resource pages.

 Mind & Body Expert Advisory Group

-The Mind & Body Expert Advisory Group is made up of people with lived experience of both mental and physical health illness as either a patient, service user or carer.
+The Mind & Body Expert Advisory Group was made up of people with lived experience of both mental and physical health illness as either a patient, service user or carer.

-The group meets quarterly to ensure the views of patients, services users, carers and families shape the focus of Mind & Body Programme projects and implementation strategy.
+The group met quarterly to ensure the views of patients, services users, carers and families shape the focus of Mind & Body Programme projects and implementation strategy.